-The scale and scope of the challenge of climate change and sea level rise demand not only a fundamental change in the approach to coastal flood management, but also in the education, communications, and advocacy required to bring along stakeholders and partners in the adaptation journey and conversation.
+The scale and scope of the challenge of climate change and sea level rise demand is not only a fundamental change in the approach to coastal flood management, but also in the education, communications, and advocacy required to bring along stakeholders and partners in the adaptation journey and conversation.
 Surrey's engagement with stakeholders and partners during CFAS development confirmed that many participants had limited awareness of the existing risk posed by coastal flood events exacerbated by climate change.
 Engagement also confirmed limited awareness around the effectiveness and standards of Surrey's existing flood management controls (dykes, sea dams).
+As such, CFAS Program and Policy Actions, pertaining to education, communications and advocacy were developed, as listed in Figure 33.

-- Education and Communications: Education and communications were core components of the CFAS process and included both internally-focused and public-facing education and communications around climate changedriven flood hazards and the adaptation approaches available to address them.
+- · Education and Communications: Education and communications were core components of the CFAS process and included both internally focused and public-facing education and communications around climate changedriven flood hazards and the adaptation approaches available to address them.
 While the efforts helped raise general community awareness and understanding, the need for continued education and communications around climate change remains.
 Because of the complexity of the issue and the corresponding complexity of CFAS Strategic Directions, educational activities and ongoing communications with partners and stakeholders should be a part of both shortterm tactical actions and longer-term strategic actions. - Advocacy: Surrey may not have authority or control over areas where CFAS stakeholders and partners have a common interest in an action, policy or outcome.
-This is why Surrey may need to take an advocacy-focused approach wherein the City works with partners and stakeholders to influence decisionmakers, utilities, other local governments,
+This is why Surrey may need to take an advocacy-focused